top of page

 The draft was never the product.
 The controlled workflow behind it was.

-Many stalled pilots are not model problems.
-They are timing problems.
-Verification still lives inside review, which means every reviewer on every draft is doing investigative work the system should have completed before they opened the document.
+Many stalled pharma AI pilots are not model problems; they are timing and trust problems.
+Verification still lives inside the review cycle, forcing every reviewer to do investigative work the system should have completed before they opened the document.

-The moment that changes is when you can hand someone a draft and they trust how it was built without having to prove it themselves.
+The moment that changes is when you can hand a reviewer a draft and they trust the provenance chain without having to reconstruct it.
+That is when AI pilots are trusted enough to ship in Pharma.

 Comments